Indicated for: hematologic malignancies

 Each cycle has 28 days.

 In addition, patients should self-administer lenalidomide capsules at the recommended starting dose of25 mg daily on days 1 to 21 of each cycle.
-The starting dose and subsequent dosing may be adjustedaccording to the lenalidomide Summary of Product Characteristics (SmPC).
+The starting dose and subsequent dosing may be adjustedaccording to the lenalidomide SmPC.

 MINJUVI plus lenalidomide in combination is given for up to twelve cycles.